-My name is Viet Nguyen and I'm a 21 year old miniature figure painter.
+My name is Viet Win and I'm a 24 year old miniature figure painter.
 I've been painting since I was 12 years old.
-Over the course of almost 10 years, I've painted thousands of figures and this website is an attempt to catalog my work.
+Over the course 10 years, I've painted thousands of figures and this website is an attempt to catalog my work.

-When I have 12 years old, on a trip to Belgium, my aunt game me a catalog for Warhammer models.
-At the time I had thought them just to be cool looking action figures but when she took me to a Gamesworkshop, I remember being amazed at how tiny all the figures were.
+When I was 12 years old, on a trip to Belgium, my aunt gave me a catalog for Warhammer models.
+At the time, I had thought them just to be cool looking action figures but when she took me to a Games Workshop, I remember being amazed at how tiny all the figures were.
 I knew immediately that I wanted to make my life about this.

 Fast forward a few years to high school and I had my own little studio with my brother doing assembly and some friends that would come over to paint for some extra cash.
 A lot of them worked at nail salons and miniature painting was a natural fit for them.
 I also had half a dozen artists I met online that would take projects that my studio couldn't handle.
 However, all good things come to an end and after high school we all went our separate ways and my parents made me stop painting to focus on my studies.
 The company was handed off to one of our contracted painters who ran off with the money and models.
 I spent a good portion of the money I had saved up for college and sold of almost all of my personal paintings to refund clients.

 For two years I did not touch a paintbrush.
 Originally I had planned to get back into painting once I settled in university but I was burned out from 8-12 hour painting sessions from high school and more importantly I felt like the painting community would not accept me back because of the reputation my name had with defaulted commissions.